 - Signing of each page of the two copies of rate contract sent to them

-- Submission of power of Attorney in favour of the person authorised to sign the contract
+- Submission of power of Attorney in favor of the person authorized to sign the contract

 It is often observed that the contractor neither fill up the blank spaces properly nor get the necessary attestation done from the witnesses.
 Sometimes they retain one copy of rate contract and returned only the other copy instead of both the copies and so on.
 This leads to repeated back reference and entails unnecessary delays in the completion of the documents.